 Although Notion comes with a generous sound library, you are by no means limited to the included sounds.
 Buy high-quality, yet inexpensive new Notion add-on instrument packs from the ever-increasing library at the PreSonus Marketplace.
 Use your favorite VST instruments and libraries, too—they work great with Notion.

 Notion ships with several rules templates for other orchestral VST libraries, so for instance, when you load an instrument for Vienna Symphonic Library Special Edition, you can quickly and easily write dynamics, effects, and instrumental techniques into the score without ever having to see the VSL interface or programming key switches.
-An exclusive Notion feature enables you to simply click and select from drop-down menus to create custom rules for any VST library, without having to edit XML files.
-With these features, you can mix sounds from libraries and experiment with combinations without concern about syntax errors.
+Simply click and select from drop-down menus to create custom rules for any VST library, without having to edit XML files.
+Mix sounds from libraries and experiment with combinations without concern about syntax errors.

 Before you know it, Notion will become your default playback software of choice!

 Enter notes with ease using Notion 5’s interactive fretboard, keyboard, and drum pad.
 It’s the fastest and most convenient way to capture pitches, drum parts, and guitar fingerings.
 You can even customize the number of guitar strings on the fretboard and the order of entry for each voice for the drum pad.